Pixaoxiuxia/sky/content/Publications.md

 • **Xiyuan Hu**, Heng Wang\#, & Chao Guo.
 (Apr 2023).
 Sex and Gender Disparities in Perception, Attitude and Social Intimacy among Sinophone Youth towards Transgender and Gender Nonconforming Individuals: Based on an Internet Survey. *Annual Meeting of the Population Association of America*, New Orleans, Louisiana.
 Presented in the Oral Session.

 • **Xiyuan Hu**\#, & Chao Guo.
 (Apr 2022).
 Analysis on Predisposing, Enabling, Need and Health Behavioral Factors of Physical Examination among Chinese Middle Aged and Older Adults. *Annual Meeting of the Population Association of America*, Atlanta, Georgia.
+Virtual.
 Presented in the Poster Session.

 • **Xiyuan Hu**\#, & Chao Guo.
 (Dec 2021).
 The Journey of Awareness: The Identification Course of Chinese Male Homosexual Orientation. *International Population Conference*, Hyderabad, India.
+Virtual.
 Presented in the Poster Session.